BEComTweaks/resource-packs/docs/Explanation of py files.md

 - If there is more than one item that matches the first n letters of string, n is increased by 1

-This continues until only one item matches the first n characters of the string, or the string runs out of characters to check for
+This continues until only one item matches the first n characters of the string, or the string runs out of characters tocheck for

 ## [folder_creator.py](https://github.com/NSPC911/Bedrock-Tweaks-Base/blob/main/pys/folder_creator.py)